How do I get (all of the) things done?

 Other Methods for Organization

-I do still use my Google Calendar as a backup reminder system for appointments, and I also still use my Notes app on my phone for certain things.
+I still use my Google Calendar as a backup reminder system for appointments, and I also still use my Notes app on my phone for certain things.
 In addition, I use the AnyList app for my grocery and other lists for shopping.
 It’s so handy to add things to it as needed and it automatically sorts items into categories for easy shopping.

 Also at the beginning of 2018, I bought a small notebook.
-I was forever forgetting my logins to things, getting locked out of online accounts, resetting passwords and then forgetting those, etc. It was FRUSTRATING.
+I was forever forgetting my logins to things, getting locked out of online accounts, resetting passwords, and then forgetting those, etc. It was FRUSTRATING.
 I sat down and thought about every single website that I have a login to, and I wrote it down.
-Granted, this isn’t the most secure book to have sitting around and I hope I never lose it … but it has saved me SO much trouble.
+Granted, this isn’t the most secure book to have sitting around and I hope I never lose it … but it has saved me SO much trouble. Â

 Prioritize Tasks.